 SELECT * FROM galaxy_user WHERE user_name = remy292; ERROR: column "remy292" does not exist LINE 3: WHERE user_name = remy292; ^

-These types of checks for equality are used quite often, however, you can check for values just as easily that are not equal to a certain column value.
+These types of checks for equality are used quite often, however, you can check for values just as easily that is not equal to a certain column value.
 Suppose you needed rows returned for the records where the user_id column value is not equal to 2.
 Those records can be returned using the not equals comparison operator in the WHERE clause filter condition.

 Either != or <> tests a not equals comparison filter.
 Although I tend to use !=, the choice is ultimately yours.
 Both operators hold the same meaning.